gitbucket/gitbucket-news/_posts/2015-10-25-gitbucket-sponsors-scalamatsuri2016.markdown

 ![ScalaMatsuri]({{site.baseurl}}/images/scalamatsuri/scalamatsuri.jpg)

 This year, there are many [candidate sessions](http://scalamatsuri.org/en/candidates/) and voting by attendees just now!
 We did not propose a session about GitBucket.
-However we are looking forward to attend ScalaMatsuri this year also :-)
+However we are looking forward to attend ScalaMatsuri this year again :-)